AFCG-COMPANY/APOK-VK-BOT-ENGLISH/README.md

 #### TODO
-1. переписать все сохранинене в mongoDB
+1. overwrite all save in mongoDB
-2. убрать все ключи из гита
+2. remove all keys from the git